enkidevs/curriculum/react/introduction/fundamentals/the-react-component.md

 In **React**, a component represents a fundamental *unit of logic* you can work with to build re-usable and independent `UI` blocks.
 These blocks can be anything you see in a UI: a button, a header with an image, a list of links, etc.

 React components are functions that take input arguments called `props` and return what should be *rendered*.
+We will explain what `props` are in the next insight.

 If you want to create a component, you can use a JavaScript function like this: